-So the cost of starting any dropshipping business will depend on the initial expenses for each of these areas of focus.
+So the startup cost of any dropshipping business will depend on the initial expenses for each of these areas of focus.

-Let us dig more into this to find out the startup cost to launch a dropshipping business.
-We will also discuss how you can minimize these initial expenses using various deals and offers.
+Let us dig more into this to find out the required dropshipping startup cost to launch a successful dropshipping business.
+We will also discuss how you can minimize these initial dropshipping expenses using various deals and offers.

 Every eCommerce business needs an online presence.
-It can be social media, a free online storefront, online marketplaces like Amazon, or a stand-alone eCommerce website.
+It can be social media, an online storefront, online marketplaces like Amazon, or a stand-alone eCommerce website.

 In this article, we tried to be as exclusive as possible.
 You can skip to the relevant sections based on your choice of building your store.

 The domain name of your store is the address of your online business.
 If you plan to run your dropshipping business using marketplaces like Amazon or Etsy, you can ignore this section.
 But if you want to run a standalone business, this section is for you.